Regulated RetailOperator playbook

 3. Lab tests.
 Each package is associated with one or more lab test results that determine whether it’s legal to sell.

 The state system holds the source of truth for all three.
 Your job as an operator is to push your physical reality back into that system — when you receive, when you adjust, when you destroy, when you sell.
-The system is your buying system, your inventory system, or your POS.
+The system is not your buying system, your inventory system, or your POS.
 It is the regulator’s ledger.

-The procurement gap is everything that lives in between: choosing what to reorder, capturing vendor licenses with expiry, storing the COA against the specific lot you sold, picking which lot to depleting first under FEFO, and answering “which units of this recalled batch are still on a shelf and which sold” at audit time.
+The procurement gap is everything that lives in between: choosing what to reorder, capturing vendor licenses with expiry, storing the COA against the specific lot you sold, picking which lot to deplete first under FEFO, and answering “which units of this recalled batch are still on a shelf and which sold” at audit time.

 State-by-state at a glance

-Metrc states (the majority)
+Metrc states and markets

 The Metrc API is now on v2 endpoints for transfers, packages, and lab tests.
 The wire-level conventions that matter for any vendor integration: